 - -annot forces Frama-C to interpret ACSL annotations.
 This option is set by default, and is only found in its opposite form -no-annot, which prevents interpretation of ACSL annotations. - -constfold performs a syntactic folding of constant expressions.
-For instance, the expression 1+2 is replaced by 3. - -keep-switch preserves switch statements in the source code.
+For instance, the expression 1+2 is replaced by 3. - -continue-annot-error just emits a warning and discards the annotation when it fails to type-check, instead of generating an error (errors in C are still fatal). - -keep-switch preserves switch statements in the source code.
 Without this option, they are transformed into if statements.
 An experimental plug-in may forgot the treatment of the switch construct and require this option not to be used.
 Other plug-ins may prefer this option to be used because it better preserves the structure of the original program. - -machdep <machine architecture name> defines the target platform.
 The default value is a x86-32bits platform.
 Analyzers may take into account the endianness of the target, the size and alignment of elementary data types, and other architecture/compilation parameters.
 The -machdep option provides a way to define all these parameters consistently in a single step.